jonnonz1/nz-statute-book/acts/public/1992/gas-act-1992.md

 ### 32 Rights of entry in respect of level crossings
 (1) Where—the gas operator may, upon giving the owner and occupier of the level crossing not less than 10 working days' notice of its intention to do so, apply to a District Court for an order under this section.
-  (a) A gas operator wishes to enter upon any level crossing for the purpose of constructing, placing, or maintaining any fittings in, on, along, over, across, or under that level crossing; and
+  (a) a gas operator wishes to enter upon any level crossing for the purpose of constructing, placing, or maintaining any fittings in, on, along, over, across, or under that level crossing; and
-  (b) After taking all reasonable steps to do so, the gas operator has been unable to negotiate an agreement for entry,— (2) On being satisfied that the construction, placing, or maintenance of any fittings is necessary for the purposes of distributing gas, and that the gas operator has taken all reasonable steps to negotiate an agreement for entry, and that, in relation to the construction or placing of any fittings, no practical alternative route or site exists, the Court may make an order authorising the gas operator to—
+  (b) after taking all reasonable steps to do so, the gas operator has been unable to negotiate an agreement for entry,— (2) On being satisfied that the construction, placing, or maintenance of any fittings is necessary for the purposes of distributing gas, and that the gas operator has taken all reasonable steps to negotiate an agreement for entry, and that, in relation to the construction or placing of any fittings, no practical alternative route or site exists, the Court may make an order authorising the gas operator to—
-  (a) Enter and re-enter the level crossing at reasonable times, with or without such assistants, aircraft, boats, vehicles, appliances, machinery, and equipment as are reasonably necessary for the construction, placing, or maintenance of any fittings:
+  (a) enter and re-enter the level crossing at reasonable times, with or without such assistants, aircraft, boats, vehicles, appliances, machinery, and equipment as are reasonably necessary for the construction, placing, or maintenance of any fittings:
-  (b) Perform such work as may be reasonably necessary to construct, place, or maintain any fittings.
+  (b) perform such work as may be reasonably necessary to construct, place, or maintain any fittings.
 (3) Every order under this section shall specify—
-  (a) How and when entry is to be made; and
+  (a) how and when entry is to be made; and
-  (b) The specific powers intended to be exercised; and (c) Such other conditions (including conditions relating to the payment of compensation) as the Court thinks fit to impose.
+  (b) the specific powers intended to be exercised; and (c) such other conditions (including conditions relating to the payment of compensation) as the Court thinks fit to impose.
 (4) Before exercising any powers authorised by an order made under this section, the gas operator shall serve the order on the owner and occupier of the level crossing to which the order relates.
 (5) Every officer, employee, or agent of a gas operator acting in pursuance of an order made under this section shall have with him or her and shall produce on initial entry and, if requested, at any subsequent time, evidence of his or her authority and identity.
 (6) Nothing in this section applies in respect of the construction, placing, or maintenance of fittings for the purposes of gas transmission.